Are Whole Life Insurance Polices Worth The Cost?

 Common Myths

-For example, a 20-year term life insurance policy for $500,000 may cost around $500 to $700 per year, depending on the insurance company.
+For instance, a 20-year term life insurance policy for $500,000 may cost around $500 to $700 per year, depending on the insurance company.

-On the other hand, a whole life insurance policy for the same $500,000 coverage could cost between $10,000 and $15,000 per year.
+Conversely, with a whole life insurance policy for the same $500,000 coverage could cost between $10,000 and $15,000 per year.

 With the money you save from choosing term life insurance, you can focus on paying down your mortgage, saving for retirement, or even going on a vacation with your family.